urva2912/Pacman/README.md

+hello,
-hello, this is for pacman game
+This is for Pacman game